Managing energy responsibly

 • Continually improving energy management to minimise CERN’s footprint, whilst ensuring benchmarking against other research institutes and industrials

-You can consult CERN's energy performance plan here (in French, please sign in for access).
+You can consult the current version of CERN's energy performance plan here (in French, please sign in for access).